: ... rest assured that I cannot harm women. Even those who are my mortal enemies. Lanfear

 Mary: I can't believe you'd hit a girl!

 Marshall: You're no girl.

 - In the second episode of Sinbad, Anwar and Rina are pitted in a fight to the death.
 In the hopes she might be able to live (at least a bit longer), Rina goes all out and actually attempts to kill him.
 Anwar meanwhile protests to jeers of "fight back!" with an indignant "She's a woman!"
-This is made more illogical by the fact he's a gangly, rich-boy scholar, whilst she's a hardened, if tiny street thief.
+It makes a bit more sense due to the fact he's a gangly, rich-boy scholar, whilst she's a hardened, if tiny street thief.

 Wrestling Student: If I win, people will say I beat up a girl and I'll look like a jerk.
 If I lose, people will say I got beat by a girl and rip on me for the rest of my life.
 I am not wrestling a girl.

 - It's later revealed to all be a Xanatos Gambit by the coach, who only let Zoey onto to the team in order to invoke this trope during the tournament, so he would be able to switch his top student in for the final match without tiring him out.